 Note that the Paragon series was exceptionally nicely built, with all possible features you can expect in a great pack.
-So in view of this, you might get a wrong impression that Optic is too much stripped of features, but this is not so and you will realize this from yet another comparison table below.
+So in view of this, you might get the wrong impression that Optic is too much stripped of features, but this is not so and you will realize this from yet another comparison table below.

 In my view, the ventilation system is slightly better in this new Optic series.

-- Type: backpacking & hiking top loading pack.
+- Type: backpacking & hiking top-loading pack.

 - Three sizes: SM, MD, LG.